elminsterrr/guess-number/README.md

 ### Usage

-Start the server by typing:
+Start the app by typing:

 ```sh
 npm start